The Buyer's Guide to Contract Lifecycle Management Software

 You'll want to look at your purchase of contract lifecycle management software as an investment in your company's future.
 It only makes sense that you'll want to find out which software option will provide your organization with maximum time (and thus money) savings.

 Don't just go with software that's bursting at the seams with features; quantity does not predict quality.
 Instead, focus on software that provides the features that matter most to your company.
 These features will vary depending on where your greatest bottlenecks are.

-As an example, if most of your organization's contract management pain lies pre-signature- in the approval process, during authoring, etc. then you should focus your search on the software that streamlines this part of contract management the most.
+As an example, if most of your organization's contract management pain lies pre-signature- in the approval process, during authoring, etc. then you should focus your search on the software that enables collaborative contract management and streamlines this part of contracting the most.
 However, if most of your pain comes post-signature- in monitoring milestones, locating contracts, ensuring compliance, and reporting on the contract portfolio, then your search should focus on software that serves these needs first.